Hey there, time traveller!

 The province refused to allow East St. Paul and the developer, SmartCentres, access to the site from either the Perimeter or Lagimodiere, leaving the only access from two-lane residential streets in North Kildonan.

 'That additional traffic is not good for our community.
-It's a huge safety concern'
+It's a huge safety concern'-- Cathy Cox (below), who is leading a group opposed to a Walmart Supercentre and retail complex proposed for East St. Paul

 "That additional traffic is not good for our community.
 It's a huge safety concern," area resident Cathy Cox said.
 "Those roads were never, ever to be used for access to a shopping centre."